DJSeb/kernel-shark-sebanek-gh-mirror/README.md

 ## Basic general setup and usage

 To use anything, you have to first `git clone` this repository.
+Second, make sure you have all dependencies listed in [KernelShark's README](./KS_fork/README), including the ones introduced by modifiactions (i.e. Qt of version at least 6.7 and Hwloc of version at least 2.11).

 Potential users may either run the script `build_all.sh` to build release builds of everything, that being modified KernelShark from KS_fork, plugins Stacklook and Naps for both modified and